IsmaelBenyelun/ismaelbenyelun.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am completing a Ph.D. in **Aerospace Engineering** at Universidad Politécnica de Madrid (Spain), inside the Computational Mechanics group.
+My main research topics are **topology optimization** algorithms and **data-driven** techniques, using **surrogate models** to speed up expensive evaluations in physical and engineering applications.
+During my last year of my Ph.D., I did a half-a-year research stay at the [CSMLab](https://www.csmlab.org/), led by Prof. Fehmi Cirak at **University of Cambridge** (UK), and another half-a-year research stay at the PIMM, led by Prof. Paco Chinesta at **École nationale supérieure d'Arts et Métiers** (France).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.